manuelbieh/react-book/basics/excursus-es2015+.md

 Object destructuring is among the most widely used features in React components.
 It allows for writing single props into new variables and to use them in JSX in an uncomplicated fashion.

-Let's look at the following example of a stateless functional component \(SFC\):
+Let's look at the following example of a Function component:

 ```javascript
 const UserPersona = (props) => {